-- Rub onto wounds, haemorrhoids and skin rashes to help speed up the healing process.
+- Rub onto wounds, hemorrhoids, and skin rashes to help speed up the healing process.

-- A few drops in the ear helps prevent ear infection.
+- A few drops in the ear help prevent ear infection.

 - Soothe your digestive tract by using it on your salads as a dressing.